usnistgov/tem_analysis/README.md

   folder and it creates the subfolder atomCorrelation and places its output there.

-* At any point, you can view the images as described above.
+* At any point, you can view the images as described above, but selecting the "atomCorrelation" folder.

 * Click on the AtomPosition module, and hit its Execute button.
   By default, this writes output to the sub-folder called atomPositions.
 In